-Some of the major reasons for joining a co-op or homeschool support group include:
+Some of the major reasons for joining a co-op or homeschool group include:

 - Academic advice, support, diversity or expertise in teaching